pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 ## Task-3:

 **Jupyter Notebooks** are a popular way of accessing the compute power of a remote server but can be a bit difficult to install and maintain.
-In this example we will run Jupyter server in a docker container so all we need to install on the server is docker, and then run the Jupyter Server container in docker.
+In this task we will run Jupyter server in a docker container so all we need to install on the server is docker, and then run the Jupyter Server container in docker.

 Here is the detailed instructions for installing Docker on the server and running Jupyter as a container.
 OBS if you prefer to install and test docker and jupyter on your laptop instead you are more than welcome!
 You can use the same instructions: [Docker_and_Jupyter.md](Docker_and_Jupyter.md)